-An examen on using our gifts
+An examen on the gifts we have received

 This examen by James Rodgers SJ is from the resource created at Riverview, a Jesuit school in Australia, by Ross Jones SJ, which can be found on the Jesuit Institute website.